eparlato/christmas-lights-kata/christmas-lights-backlog.md

 ### Notes

-Spike required: in js how do I tell the grid to populate itself with lights objects that re instances of light_v1??
+Spike required: in js how do I tell the grid to populate itself with lights objects that are instances of light_v1?